Bugs5382/node-hl7-client/README.md

 ## Documentation

 It's way too extensive to include on this README alone.
 Please [read this](pages/index.md) to gain more information.
+GitHub pages now has mostly full listing of all methods, classes, etc., but only for the most recent release.

 ## Acknowledgements